-Knowing what altitude we are at it’s a mystery how they lived through the winters.
+Nestled high in the Collegiate Peaks and knowing what altitude we are at it’s a mystery how they lived through the winters.
 Nowadays, it looks like a great adventure to explore on snowshoes.

 On Hwy 285 going south from Buena Vista, CO., go just past Nathrop, CO., and turn right onto County Rd 162.
-St. Elmo is 19 miles on a well maintained road.
+St. Elmo is 19 miles on a well-maintained road.

-If you enjoyed St. Elmo Ghost Town, you will be enthralled with South Park City, an Authentic 1800’s town of 40+ buildings to explore, a family friendly day adventure, click here, for a peek.
+If you enjoyed St Elmo Ghost Town, you will be enthralled with South Park City, an authentic 1800s town of 40+ buildings to explore > “South Park City”, Fairplay, CO